HL7/ipa-website/_pages/resources-for-decision-makers.md

       - Data Exchange and API Requirements:
         - Implement the FHIR RESTful API framework.
         - Support FHIR Version 4.0.1 or later.
-        - Support SMART on FHIR 2.0, as defined in IPA
+        - Support SMART on FHIR 2.0, as defined in IPA.
       - Core FHIR Resources:
           - Support for essential FHIR resources, including but not limited to:
             - Patient
             - Encounter
             - Condition
             - Observation
             - Medication
             - Procedure
               - DiagnosticReport
               - DocumentReference
       - Interoperability:
         - Adhere to the HL7 FHIR standard for interoperability between different health systems and applications.
     4. Vendor Requirements\